r1tsuu/payload-plugin-collections-docs-order/README.md

 # Payload Plugin Collections Docs Order

 ## About
-Adds an option to re-order collection documents with drag n drop.
+Adds an option to re-order collection documents with drag n drop (almost like array/blocks items).
 Then on your front end you can query documents with applied sort by `docOrder` field.

 ## Video
 https://github.com/r1tsuu/payload-plugin-collections-docs-order/assets/64744993/2c13cdd9-f809-4c40-82c6-0b6f78997f74